wouter-bauweraerts/UnitSocializer/docs/modules/junit-mockito/us-junit-mockito.md

 | 0.0.2          | 5.11.4        | 5.15.2  |

 ### Usage
-The UnistSocializer jUnit-Mockito module provides a Sociable Test extension built upon jUnit 5.
+The UnitSocializer jUnit-Mockito module provides a Sociable Test extension built upon jUnit 5.
 All you have to do to make your test use this extension, is annotate your test class with the `@SociableTest` annotation.

 The `@SociableTest` annotation also requires an `@TestSubject` annotated field to be present in your test.